Juba (sniper): In popular culture

 Juba is the basis for the expert insurgent sniper character codenamed "Mustafa" in the war film American Sniper.

-Juba is referenced multiple times in the 2017 war film The Wall.
+Juba is referenced multiple times in the 2017 war film The Wall voiced by Laith Nakli.

+Juba is the main antagonist in the Stephen Hunter novel "Game of Snipers" where the main character, Retired Gunnery Sergeant Bob Lee Swagger, is tasked by the CIA to track the evasive Jihadist sniper.